walles/moar/README.md

 TODO
 ----

-* While reading from an active command, indicate that using:
-  * No `---` EOF marker
-  * Suffixing file location with `...`

 * Make `tail -f /dev/null` exit properly, maybe explicitly close the input pipe when exiting?
 Would fix
   <https://github.com/walles/moar/issues/7>.